-Locate the clip that the plunger rod slips through to hold another rod that leads to the sink stopper.
+Locate the plunger rod coming down from the back of the faucet.
+Notice the clip that the plunger rod slips through to hold another rod that leads to the sink drain.
 This rod enters the drainpipe directly under the sink drain and before the "P" trap.

 Then go back to the clip and squeeze the ends together.
 This will allow you to push the plunger rod out.
 This will free up the rod leading to the sink stopper.